-Plaintiffs' are alleged assignees of Medicare Advantage Organizations ("MAOs") and subcontractors of MAOs.
-The Plaintiffs sue for an unspecified amount of money they allege the MAOs and subcontractors paid bills for Medicare beneficiaries that should have been paid by the Trust.
-The Plaintiffs allege their "assignors" made payments as "secondary payers" under the Medicare regulations and the Trust must reimburse these as a "primary payer" under Medicare.
-Along with the claim for damages, the Plaintiffs seek a declaration that the Trust is a primary payer under the Medicare Secondary Payer Act.
-Plaintiffs have filed hundreds of similar lawsuits across the country against casualty insurance companies, the overwhelming majority of which ended in dismissals by courts, voluntarily dismissals by the plaintiffs, or summary judgment orders in favor of the defense.
+The Plaintiffs are alleged assignees of Medicare Advantage Organizations ("MAOs") and subcontractors of MAOs.
+The Plaintiffs sued for an unspecified amount of money they allege the MAOs and subcontractors paid bills for Medicare beneficiaries that should have been paid by the Trust.
+The Plaintiffs alleged their "assignors" made payments as "secondary payers" under the Medicare regulations and the Trust must reimburse these as a "primary payer" under Medicare.
+Along with the claim for damages, the Plaintiffs sought a declaration that the Trust was a primary payer under the Medicare Secondary Payer Act.